c4simith/salary-calculator/README.md

 # salary-calculator
-Utility to calculate on hand salary
+Utility to calculate on hand salary (Ireland)